ftrackhq/integrations/projects/framework-photoshop/README.md

     $ poetry version major
 ```

-7. If dependencies, update the Poetry lock file:
+7. If dependencies updated, update the Poetry lock file.
+Remember to properly validate/test the change of dependencies.

 ```bash
     $ poetry update